How To Add or Remove Someone From A Mortgage

 What to do if you’re in a joint mortgage and the other party isn’t paying their way

-If you’ve been left in the lurch paying a joint mortgage, or you’re worried you’ll be left to pay it on your own, you’re not alone – this is a really common scenario and something the mortgage experts we work with handle every day, so don’t panic!
+If you’ve been left in the lurch paying a joint mortgage, or you’re worried you’ll be left to pay it on your own, you’re not alone.
+This is a really common scenario and something the mortgage experts we work with handle every day, so don’t panic!

-You really then have three options…
+You then have three options…

 • Sell and move